Difference-in-Differences with Multiple Events: Setup

-I consider a setup similar to \cite{Callaway2021-vo} except for adding a second event.
-There is a panel with periods $t = 1,...,T$ and units $i = 1,...,N$ with two events $d \in \{1,2\}$. $D^d_{it} \in \{0,1\}$ denotes whether unit $i$ is treated by event $d$ in period $t$.
-I call event 1 the target event and event 2 the confounding event.
-This two-event setup can also deal with multiple events by setting $D^2_{it} = \max(D^2_{it},..., D^R_{it})$.
-Treatments are irreversible :
+My setup extends the model of \cite{Callaway2021-vo} by adding a second event.
+Consider a panel with periods $t \in \{1,...,T\}$ and units $i \in \{1,...,N\} = \mathbb{I} $. $D^d_{it} \in \{0,1\}$ denotes whether unit $i$ is treated by treatment $d\in \{1,2\}$ in period $t$.
+Without loss of generality, I focus on identifying the effect from treatment 1 and call treatment 1 the target treatment and treatment 2 the confounding treatment.
+This two-treatment setup can also address multiple confounding treatments by setting $D^2_{it} = \max(D^2_{it},..., D^R_{it})$.

+Once a unit is treated, it will continue to be treated (treatment is an absorbing state):

 \begin{assumption}[Irreversible Treatments] For $d = 1,2$, $D^d_1 = 0$ almost surely (a.s.).
 For $d = 1,2, t = 2,..,T$ $D^d_{t-1} = 1 \implies D^d_{t} = 1$. \end{assumption}